Finding Freedom in the Kitchen

 THE book of how—why—when.

 Samin taught me to use my eyes and ears, not just a timer.
-To trust my nose.
-To listen for the sizzle.
-To pedantically taste everything.
+To trust my nose, listen for the sizzle and to pedantically taste everything.

 She poured her life into this book and you can feel it.
 Not in a heavy way, but in an eager, generous one.
-Her passion isn’t about performance.
-It’s about helping you fall in love with food through understanding.
-She breaks things down, not to dumb them down, but to invite you to look closer.
+Her passion isn’t about performance, it’s about helping you fall in love with food through understanding.
+She breaks things down, not to dumb them down, but to invite you to look deeper.

 She teaches how to recognize what is right, when it’s right—and more than anything—when to stop asking the recipes for permission.